 This means students should practice DAILY to develop math fluency.

 However, one of the challenges we have as teachers is coming up with activities to practice the skills our students need to learn without them getting bored or feeling like they’re doing the same thing day in and day out.
-We can accomplish this is by varying activities or by simply changing the worksheets while practicing the same skill.
+We can accomplish this by varying activities or by simply changing the worksheets while practicing the same skill.

 Ways to Increase Math Fluency with Math Fact Practice